phetsims/equality-explorer/doc/lock-scenarios.md

 ## Combine Like Terms

 The next 15 scenarios involve screens where like terms are combined in one cell on the scale.
-Those screens are _Operations_ and _Solve It!_.
+Those screens are _Operations_ and _Solve It!_, and you may use either of those screens to test these scenarios.